 Challenges to the Prevention of Money laundering Act #16: SG Tushar Mehta Explains Evolution of Money LaunderingChallenges to the Prevention of Money Laundering Act

 The Bench has spent all month hearing the petitioners argue that the provisions for bail, search and seizure and summons give the Enforcement Directorate unchecked investigative powers to the detriment of the rights of the accused.
 More than a hundred petitioners, most of whom are accused under the PMLA, have challenged the Act in this case.
-The Union government’s defense of the Act was heard today.
+The Union government’s defence of the Act was heard today.

 Yesterday the Court heard Mr. Abhimanyu Bhandari on behalf of an intervenor.
 He argued that against the wide definition of money laundering in S 3 of the Act.
 The Court will continue to hear the petitioners today.